 When you select a parameter for stepper output in the configurator you should enter some options depending on the instrument type.

 1. If this instrument has a 360-degree continuous scale (heading indicator, altimeter), you only need to select the stepper output number for it.
 No "mapping/calibration is needed for continuous rotation gauge.
-A zero-position sensor needs to be used for this stepper motor.
+A zero-position sensor is always needed for such instruments.

-2. In case you select a parameter for a stepper-driven gauge that has limited pointer rotation angle you have to enter the maximum angle of the pointer rotation and map several data values to corresponding angles (from 1 to 10 sectors, depending on non-linearity factor) using gauge calibration tool inside the SimVim plugin.
+2. In case you select a parameter for a stepper-driven gauge that has limited pointer rotation angle you have to assign the limits of the pointer rotation and map several data values to corresponding angles (from 1 to 10 sectors, depending on non-linearity factor) using gauge calibration tool inside the SimVim plugin.

-By default, a stepper motor used in a gauge with limited-angle rotation may not have a zero position sensor and is just halted at the end position with a mechanical stop (usable only for low-torque motors!).
+By default, the Switec X27.. stepper motor used in a gauge with limited-angle rotation do not have a zero position sensor and is just halted at the end position with a mechanical stop (usable only for such low-torque motors!).
 For proper indication, the needle of the gauge should be aligned with its initial (min) position when the stepper is in its stop-end position.
-How to calibrate the stepper needle.
+Read more here.

-But as an option (especially if you have a stepper motor without a mechanical limiter or you use a powerful motor with high torque) you can add a sensor to it.
+As an option (especially if you have a stepper motor without a mechanical limiter or you use a powerful motor with high torque) you can add a sensor to it.

-If your indicator has a zero-position sensor (either optical or mechanical switch) you should mark the "Zero-Sensor" checkbox when configuring it.
+If your indicator has an initial position sensor, mark the "Position Sensor" checkbox when configuring it.